RunestoneInteractive/httlads/_sources/MovieData/multiple_df.rst

 Here we have some high-quality movies, at least according to some people.

+.. fillintheblank:: mov_highly_rated

+   How many highly-rated movies are in this dataset?

+   - :178: Is the correct answer
+     :x: catchall feedback

 But what about **my** opinion?

-Here are my favorite movies and their relative scores, create a DataFrame called ``compare_votes`` that contains the title as an index and both the vote_average and my_vote as its columns.
+Here are my favorite movies and their relative scores.
+Create a DataFrame called ``compare_votes`` that contains the title as an index and both the vote_average and my_vote as its columns.
 Also only keep the movies that are both my favorites and popular favorites.